moliver28/research-handbook/content/handbook/business-technology/enterprise-applications/entapps-crm/_index.md

 ### Salesforce.com Change Management Processes and SDLC (Software Development Life Cycle)

-Changes to Salesforce.com come in a variety of formats but all of them will feature the following change managment controls:
+Changes to Salesforce.com come in a variety of formats but all of them will feature the following change Management controls:

 1. All changes will start with an GitLab Issue defining the ask or problem, and capturing additional decisions and business requirements.
 1. All changes will be developed and tested in a Salesforce Sandbox environment before being deployed or replicated in production.